-Parents of High School students should report absences at www.brentwoodchristian.org on the Parent Dashboard or email to historycommons.org.
+Parents of High School students should report absences at www.brentwoodchristian.org on the Parent Dashboard or email to hsstudentabsent@brentwoodchristian.org.
 Parents must notify the High School office of their student's absence within 24 hours of the student returning to school.

-Excused Absences
+Emailing the High School office does not guarantee that the student will receive an excused absence.

-- Excused absences include illness of student, death in family or severe illness requiring presence of student, a doctor appointment that cannot be made outside school hours, approved voluntary absences, or an emergency as defined by the principal. - Within 24 hours after the student has returned to school, parents must notify the High School office by email to hsstudentabsent@brentwoodchristian.org or send a signed and dated note stating the reason for the absence. - A note from a doctor will be required from a student who misses more than four consecutive days due to illness.
+- Excused Absences - Excused absences include illness of student, death in family or severe illness requiring presence of student, a doctor appointment that cannot be made outside school hours, approved voluntary absences, or an emergency as defined by the principal. - Within 24 hours after the student has returned to school, parents must notify the High School office by email to hsstudentabsent@brentwoodchristian.org or send a signed and dated note stating the reason for the absence. - A note from a doctor will be required from a student who misses more than four consecutive days due to illness.